hotosm/raw-data-api/docs/CONFIG_DOC.md

 Before getting started on config Make sure you have [Postgres](https://www.postgresql.org/) and [Postgis](https://postgis.net/) setup in your machine.

+**Note** : If you are running API through Docker container , Your local postgres should be accessible from containers .
+In order to do that find your network ip address (for linux/mac you can use ```ifconfig -l | xargs -n1 ipconfig getifaddr``` ) and use your ip as a host instead of localhost in config file

 ## Compulsary Configuration

 ### 1. Create ```config.txt``` inside src directory.